Setting up the development environment

 Once Docker is installed, go to the root directory of your cloned repository (where the Dockerfile

-is located), and run the following command (if you're on Linux or Mac, use sudo
+is located), and run the following command:

 This will build the image and tag it as bdk-cpp-dev:latest